Bath FM

-Ownership + The Great Radio Ownership Crisis of 2008-2010
+History

 Bath FM, initially an independent station, was launched in November 1999 as an alternative to GWR FM Bath, which also served the city.
 The original ownership was mainly in the hands of local businessman Andrew Brownsword.

 In February 2006, Bath FM was taken over by The Local Radio Company (TLRC).
 In June 2008, TLRC sold Bath FM, along with nearby stations Brunel FM and 3TR FM, to Laser Broadcasting.
 On 28 October 2008, Laser Broadcasting were placed into administration.

 On 29 October 2008, it was announced that Bath FM had been sold to South West Radio Ltd. Bath FM was sold alongside Brunel FM, 3TR FM, and two Quaywest stations, following the collapse of previous owner Laser Broadcasting.

 South West Radio LTD went into administration on 4 August 2009.
 The assets and contracts were acquired without liability by YMC ltd who ran the stations as a group.

 On 24 March 2010, the five stations were closed by administrators after multiple refusals on the part of regulator OFCOM to transfer the licences, following a number of financial issues at the stations following TLRC's sale.